How to Manage Aggressive Dementia Behaviours

-How to respond to aggressive behaviour
+How to respond to aggressive behavior

-Dealing with dementia and Alzheimer’s aggressive behaviours can be tiring.
-Being aware of an Alzheimer’s patients needs and acting accordingly may alleviate some of the struggles of aggressive behaviours.
+Dealing with dementia and Alzheimer’s aggressive behaviors can be tiring.
+Being aware of an Alzheimer’s patients needs and acting accordingly may alleviate some of the struggles of aggressive behaviors.
 For example, if the need is medical, a visit to their family doctor may be in order.
 If a particular environment triggers hallucinations, avoid those types of situations.
 Otherwise, actually managing aggression in real time is a completely different beast!
 Here are some things a caregiver can do while their loved one acts out.

 - Take a deep breath to calm yourself before reacting.